new

 A modern form of light distribution designed to give even road surface brightness and good visibility without excessive glare is produced by the specially designed Holophane refractor plates which have oval prisms of graduated shape.
 These give a lateral spread to the light distribution whihc is valuable in lighting curved roads or open spaces.

 The refractors are smooth on one side and the prismatic surfces are protected by smooth cover glasses to facilitate cleaning.
-The burners used are of the dual injector "Aeromatic" type which render them completely stable in operation under all normal circumstances.
+The burners used are of the dual injector "Aeromatic" type which render them completely stable in operation under all normal circumstances - it completely eliminates the possibility of back-firing to the ejector.

 After the war, the question of renewals became an urgent priorty.
 Southport required something special in the direction of street lighting for more important thoroughfares.
 Various manufacturers were approached by the Gas Department and one company was found (Sugg) which was engaged on the development (in conjunction with Holophane) of a panel refractor lantern or radically new design and attractive appearance.
 After considerable modification and introduction of special features suggested by the Southport Corporation Gas Department, new Group A and Group B units were evolved, subjected to extensive trials, and it is now known as the Southport Lamp.
 Detailed consideration was given to the particular requirements i.e. intensity of lighting, mounting and control facilities, and the idea was originated of mounting the new lamp in double units, clamped directly onto the horizontal bracket arms and with a control mechanism housed on the column end of the unit.
 Thsi form of mounting provided the most flexible design for varying degrees of overhang, particularly essential for use in tree-lined roads, and provided a standard self-contained lighting unit requiring only the connection of a gas supply to the bracket arm, there being no accessories within the column base.